 Future educator Marva Deloise Nettles was born on August 31, 1936 in Monroeville, Alabama.
 Raised in Atmore in the heart of the segregated South, Collins was more than familiar with the educational inadequacies associated with black schools.
 She was also well aware of the mediocre access African-American students had to the resources that were readily available to white students.
 Libraries were for whites only, and many black schools lacked sufficient books or even indoor plumbing.

-But Collins' father Alex Nettles, a successful businessman, had high standards for Marva and her younger sister—and even higher expectations of them in the classroom.
+But Collins' father Henry Knight, a successful businessman, had high standards for Marva and her younger sister—and even higher expectations of them in the classroom.
 "We were expected to be excellent," Collins once recalled.
 "We didn't have a choice."

 Marva went to Clark College in Atlanta, Georgia, where she studied secretarial skills.
 After two years of teaching in her home state, she moved north to Chicago, where she eventually met a young draftsman named Clarence Collins.
-The couple later married and had two children, Patrick and Cynthia.
+The couple later married and eventually had three children, Eric, Patrick and Cynthia.

-It was a modest opening; coupled with her own two kids, she had just six students.
+It was a modest opening with just a few students.
 Yet Collins made it clear that her classroom was available to any child who'd been failed by the bigger school systems, especially those who'd been diagnosed with impossible-to-overcome learning disabilities.

 "If Abraham Lincoln were enrolled in public schools today, he would probably be in a learning disability program.
 Lincoln didn't learn to read until age 14.
 No one should rule any child out of the educational picture," Collins told Ebony magazine.
 "Parents, particularly black parents, have to be willing to make sacrifices to make sure their children are educated properly."
 The results from Collins' debut year were hard to ignore, with every child scoring significantly higher than they had previously.